Travel guide

 Does the PuraSim eSIM work throughout Japan?

-The eSIM works through the local networks available in Japan.
-In major cities and tourist areas, coverage is excellent (4G/5G).
-In rural or remote areas, such as where the JR Pass includes the Shinkansen, the signal may be more limited.
+The eSIM works through the available local networks in Japan.
+In cities and main tourist areas, coverage is excellent (4G/5G).
+In rural or remote areas, the signal may be more limited.
 We recommend downloading offline maps for those areas.

 Activate your eSIM before you leave and arrive connected from the very first moment.